authelia/authelia/docs/content/en/configuration/miscellaneous/server.md

 Modifying this setting will allow you to override and serve specific assets for Authelia from a specified path.
 All assets that can be overridden must be placed in the `asset_path`.
-The structure of this directory and the assets which can be overriden is documented in the
+The structure of this directory and the assets which can be overridden is documented in the
 [Sever Asset Overrides Reference Guide](../../reference/guides/server-asset-overrides.md).

 ### disable_healthcheck